wangxizhe2017/changes_for_mm/README.md

 It mainly contains the self-defined code files.
 It is recommended to put it under the mmdet directory.

+#### DataLoader

+Everything should be in xizhe.dataloader,

+and all the code inside should NOT import anything from mmdet.datasets in canse of circle import.

+##### If any data_loader class is self-defined,

+    mmdet.datasets.builder.py

+      # comment off the original DataLoader
+      # from torch.utils.data import DataLoader
+      # add the new DataLoader
+      from mmdet.xizhe.datasets import XDataLoader as DataLoader

 #### Datasets

 Everything should be in xizhe.datasets.